Darren Hayes: 2011–2021: Secret Codes and Battleships and hiatus

 On 17 April 2011, Hayes announced that he had signed a record deal with Mercury Records/Universal Music Australia and signed to EMI Services UK /Europe.
 He released his fourth studio album in October 2011.
 The first single titled "Talk Talk Talk" was announced in May and was released on 24 June.
 The single contains a cover version of Madonna's "Angel" as the B-side.

 It was announced on 20 June, via Hayes's Facebook page, that his new album would be titled Secret Codes and Battleships.

 Hayes announced on Twitter on 22 July that he was shooting a second music video from the album.
 On 14 August, he revealed in a radio interview that "Black Out the Sun" will be the second single from Secret Codes and Battleships.
 Since its release in the UK, BBC Radio 2 has selected the track to feature on their A list the week commencing 1 October 2011.
 He later confirmed, on Twitter, that this song will be the single for the UK and other international markets, while "Bloodstained Heart" would be the second single in Australia.
 Hayes played dates on "The Secret" Tour in the UK and Australia beginning on 15 October in Liverpool.
 Hayes tweeted, on 2 March 2012, that he would be shooting another music video the week after.
 He later confirmed the music video was being shot for "Stupid Mistake", which was released as the album's fourth single in May 2012.

 Since 2013, Hayes stopped his music career and tried to build a stand-up comedy career.
 At the same time, he kept creating short singing videos in his social media accounts for his fans.
-In an 2022 interview with Queerty, Hayes said that he had actually planned to retire at that point.
+In a 2022 interview with Queerty, Hayes said that he had actually planned to retire at that point.
 In 2018 Hayes briefly returned on stage with one-off performance of two songs, including "I Knew I Loved You".
 In 2019, Hayes featured on Cub Sport's single "I Never Cried So Much in My Whole Life".
 He did not appear in the official video.
 In 2020 he recorded a new version of "Truly Madly Deeply" with slightly modified lyrics.
 The video of his studio performance was released on YouTube on 24 April.